 - Registered Nurse

-**Additional consideration will be given to applicants with leadership experience, volunteer community service or military experience (verifiable by DD-214)
+**Additional consideration may be given to applicants with leadership experience, volunteer community service or military experience (verifiable by DD-214)

 Qualifying duties during clinical experiences must consist of direct patient contact.
 This may include, but is not limited to: consultation, assessment, diagnosis or treatment